Tom Hoge

-Tom Hoge (/'hougi:/; born May 25, 1989) is an American professional golfer on the PGA Tour.
+Thomas Robert Hoge (/'hougi:/; born May 25, 1989) is an American professional golfer on the PGA Tour.

 Amateur career

 Born in Statesville, North Carolina, Hoge was raised and still resides in Fargo, North Dakota.
 After graduating from Fargo South High School in 2007, he played college golf at Texas Christian University, where he won two events.
 Hoge tied for third in the individual portion of the 2009 NCAA Championship, and also won several North Dakota and Minnesota amateur titles.

 Professional career

 Hoge turned professional after graduating from college in 2011, initially on the Canadian Tour, where he won that year's Canadian Tour Players Cup.
 He played on the Web.com Tour from 2012 through 2014; his best finishes were a pair of second-place finishes at the 2013 BMW Charity Pro-Am and the Nationwide Children's Hospital Championship in September 2015.

 Hoge has played on the PGA Tour since 2015; that August, he co-led after 36-holes (with Tiger Woods) at the Wyndham Championship.
 His first 54-hole lead was at the Sony Open in Hawaii in January 2018, where he climbed from second after 36 holes, but shot par in the final round and finished a stroke back in third place.